aryanmisra/keith-number-finder/README.md

-###Explaining the Program:
+### Explaining the Program:

     def checker(num)

-this part creates a new function by the name of “checker” and it takes an input which is the number it will check to see if it’s keith number.
+This part creates a new function by the name of “checker” and it takes an input which is the number it will check to see if it’s keith number.
 The next 4 bottom parts are part of this function.

     stringnum = str(num)